prettier/prettier/docs/configuration.md

 ## Configuration Schema

 If you'd like a JSON schema to validate your configuration, one is available here: http://json.schemastore.org/prettierrc.
-And also there's [a script to generate the schema](https://github.com/prettier/prettier/blob/master/scripts/generate-schema.js).